Updated July 25, 2020

 But I didn’t care.
 Plus it was fun to flaunt the Mets success in front of Mr. Russo.

 Just before school started, my dad gave me a stack of the small, pocket size notepads.
 They had these (fake?) leather covers and I thought they were the coolest things ever-next to the ‘86 Mets, of course.
-I would take all my Mets current events in these notebooks.
+I would write all of my Mets current events in these notebooks.

 I made sure to have one ready on September 17, 1986.
 The Mets magic number was down to one.
 The Mets- I knew they would- would clinch the division tonight.
 They won that game of course, and the rest is history.